 Romero (2005) argues that specificational subjects are not inverted predicates, but rather denote individual concepts.
 As mentioned in the introduction, individual concepts are, intuitively, descriptions that determine different referents at different worlds and/or times.
-Notionally, they correspond to Fregean senses - an individual concept is the sense of a referring expression.
 Thus, for example, a definite description like the Prime Minister of the UK determines an individual concept: the person that, at a given point in time and a given world, is elected to serve as the head of government in the UK.
 This concept determines, at the time and world of writing, a certain Boris Johnson, but in other possible times and/or worlds, it determines a different individual.
-Formally speaking, within the tradition of intensional model theoretic semantics, individual concepts are modeled as functions from worlds (or world-time indices) to individuals.
+Formally speaking, within the tradition of intensional model-theoretic semantics, individual concepts are modeled as functions from worlds (or world-time indices) to individuals.
 For example, the individual concept denotation of a definite noun phrase like the prime minister of the UK is a function that maps any possible world to the individual who is the prime minister of the UK at that world.

-Romero's proposal, then, as discussed in the introduction, is that the specificational interpretation of a nominal copular sentences is one in which the subject, pre-copular nominal denotes an individual concept, and the verb phrase expresses a property of individual concepts.
-Specifically, the verb phrase denotes the property of determining a certain referent (henceforth, having a certain value) in the world of evaluation.
-The (simplified) syntax and semantics of the sentence in (6a) is given in (6b).
+Romero's proposal, then, as discussed in the introduction, is that the specificational interpretation of nominal copular sentences is one in which the precopular nominal denotes an individual concept, and the verb phrase expresses a property of individual concepts.
+Specifically, the verb phrase denotes the property of determining a certain referent in the world of evaluation.
+The (simplified) syntax and semantics of the specificational sentence in (6a) is given in (6b).